JonathanFung13/JonathanFung13.github.io/index.md

 Served as front-end developer on the project, setup Django, the prediction histogram, outcome backend model, CSS styling, and conducted user feedback sessions.
 Used Python, Django, Docker, SQLite, and the Bootstrap framework.

-# Jonathan Fung
-_Passion for technology, collaboration with agile teams, data, visualization, and tight feedback loops._

 ---